william-elastisys/compliantkubernetes/docs/user-guide/continous-development.md

 ![Skaffold init Output2](/compliantkubernetes/user-guide/img/skaffold-user-demo.png)

-Skaffold then asks for which resources we want to create Kubernetes resources, but as the image already has a helm-chart this can be skipped by pressing enter.
+Skaffold then asks for which resources we want to create Kubernetes resources, but as the image already has a Helm Chart this can be skipped by pressing enter.

 Skaffold will then create the `skaffold.yaml` file containing our configuration.
-Skaffold will also automatically detect the helm-chart that deploys the `user-demo` image.
+Skaffold will also automatically detect the Helm Chart that deploys the `user-demo` image.

 ### Developing